Vaishnavi28/Statistical-Model-using-R-for-Bank-Customers/README.md

 # Statistical-Model-using-R-for-Bank-Customers

+Developed a Classifier to predict whether a customer is going to open a deposit account.
+Data: Bank Dataset from UCI Repository https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 Four separate classifiers (Decision Tree, Naïve Bayes, SVM, Neural Network) have been built and compared their performance in terms of Accuracy, Sensitivity, Specificity and Precision using 10 fold cross validation.

 Developed a weighted F measure to reflect selection.
 Calculated the weighted F models for the 4 models developed in part 1 and recommended the best model based on weighted F Measure.